Inches to MM Conversion Chart

 What fraction precision should I choose?

-For most woodworking and DIY, 1/16" is standard.
-For fine woodworking or precision work, use 1/32".
-For rough framing or general construction, 1/8" may be sufficient.
+For most woodworking and DIY, 1/16 inch is standard.
+For fine woodworking or precision work, use 1/32 inch.
+For rough framing, 1/8 inch may be enough.

 Need Quick Conversions?